Leandro Silva (fighter): Ultimate Fighting Championship

-Post-UFC career
+Absolute Championship Berkut

-After being released, Silva signed with ACB and made his promotional debut against Pat Healy on January 13, 2017 at ACB 51: Silva vs. Torgeson.
+After being released, Silva signed with ACB and made his promotional debut against Pat Healy on January 13, 2017, at ACB 51: Silva vs. Torgeson.
 He won the fight via TKO in the first round.

-Silva was expected to face Musa Khamanaev on 20 May, 2017 at ACB 61.
+Silva was expected to face Musa Khamanaev on 20 May 2017 at ACB 61.
 But Khamanev pulled out from the event.

-Silva faced Joshua Aveleson July 23, 2017 at ACB 65.
+Silva faced Joshua Aveleson July 23, 2017, at ACB 65.
 He lost the fight via unanimous decision.

 Silva then faced Islam Makoev at ACB 73: Silva vs. Makoev on October 21, 2017.
 He won the fight via unanimous decision.

 Silva faced Ali Bagov at ACB 80: Tumenov vs. Burrell on February 16, 2018.
 He lost the fight via unanimous decision.

 Silva faced Paulo Goncalves Silva in the inaugural Kumite 1 League event on September 28, 2018.
 He won the fight via unanimous decision.

 Silva faced Tilek Mashrapov at Titan FC 52: Soares vs. Uruguai on January 25, 2019.
 He won the fight via second-round technical knockout.

 Silva then faced Maxim Shvets at ProFC 65 on May 19, 2019.
 He lost the fight via unanimous decision.

+Oktagon MMA

 Silva faced Robert Bryczek at OKTAGON 15 on November 9, 2019.
 He won the fight via unanimous decision.

 Silva faced Alex Lohoré at OKTAGON 21 on January 30, 2021.
 He won the fight via split decision.

 Silva faced David Kozma at OKTAGON 24 on May 29, 2021.
 He lost the fight via unanimous decision.